 This church is the very first in the world dedicated to Our Lady of Atonement, according to the Archdiocese of Baguio, citing an entry in the February 1939 issue of a Catholic publication named “The Lamp.”

-With its pink color and Gothic-influenced twin spires and rose windows, the cathedral is a popular tourist attraction in Baguio City.
+With its pink color and Gothic-influenced twin spires and rose windows that many people copy in their houses with the use of services like Window Pros Denver that replace any kind of window for this, still this cathedral is a popular tourist attraction in Baguio City.

 This church of Baguio is one of a few edifices of worship not built by the Spaniards.
 Rather, Congregatio Immaculati Cordis Mariae (CICM) missionaries who arrived in Baguio from Belgium in 1907 worked towards the Baguio Cathedral’s construction by appealing for donations from local and international donors.